-- All direct-care staff maintain current certifications in CPR, First Aid, training in Abuse & Neglect prevention, working with difficult behaviors, HIPAA (confidentiality) and Emergency Preparedness.
+- All direct support staff maintain current certifications in CPR, First Aid, training in Abuse & Neglect prevention, working with difficult behaviors, HIPAA (confidentiality) and Emergency Preparedness.

-- All direct-care staff are required to complete a Positive Behavior Support curriculum.
+- All direct support staff are required to complete a Positive Behavior Support curriculum.

 - Staff are offered the opportunity to complete courses through College of Direct Support and College of Employment Services (an on-line curriculum for direct support/employment professionals).